Access to public information in Armenia

-Access to public information and freedom of information (FOI) refer to the right to access information held by public bodies also known as "right to know".
+Access to public information is the right to access information held by public bodies also known as "right to know".
 Access to public information is considered of fundamental importance for the effective functioning of democratic systems, as it enhances governments' and public officials' accountability, boosting people participation and allowing their informed participation into public life.
 The fundamental premise of the right to access public information is that the information held by governmental institutions is in principle public and may be concealed only on the basis of legitimate reasons which should be detailed in the law.
 Access to public information builds on the principle that in a democratic system people should be in the condition of accessing a wide range of information in order to effectively participate in public life as well as on matters affecting them.

-In Armenia the right of access to information is guaranteed and defined by the Articles 27 and 27.1 of the Constitution.
+In Armenia the right of access to information is guaranteed and defined by the Articles 27 and 27.1 of the constitution.
 Also, Armenia has a specific law on freedom of information providing the basic foundations for the realization of this right.
-According to the Constitution and the Law, in Armenia everybody, in spite of the fact he/she is a citizen of the country or not, has a right to have access to information.
+According to the constitution and the law, in Armenia everybody, no matter the citizenship, has a right to have access to information.